parap/todo/Readme.md

 - !!!
 BASE: add revolver tasks;

+- migrate to Doctrine;

+- use Postgres to train it;

+- sort items according to month statistic (move less executed-popular up, more executed-popular down)

+- allow to add annotation when creating item.
+Display annotation as title (standard HTML popup) on item hover

 - dynamically change legend in dependence from language selected

+- make user to be logged in for 1 day (not a few hours as it is now)

 - save language preference to cookies